 For the companies we represent, an efficient, effective customs system is essential for their day-to-day operations.
 On the one hand, Europe’s technology industries rely to a great extent on imported materials and components to manufacture their products.
 On the other hand, customs policy has a significant impact on access to new markets – and our sectors need access to the world’s largest and most dynamic economies to develop their businesses.
 For these reasons, a central focus of our trade policy work is on removing all unnecessary barriers in the international customs system.

 Trade defence instruments such as safeguards, anti-dumping and re-balancing measures should serve the purpose of countering the predatory behaviour of certain trade partners of the EU in specific situations and moments in time.
-We firmly believe that these instruments should be used for this purpose only, and so are clear in voicing our opposition to any unnecessary restrictions to trade in products or raw materials which do not fall under this scope.
+We firmly believe that these instruments should be used for this purpose only, and so we are clear in voicing our opposition to any unnecessary restrictions to trade in products or raw materials which do not fall under this scope.

-Legal Affairs and Trade Policy Adviser
+Senior Legal Affairs and Trade Policy Adviser